tglanz/bsc/deep-compression/chapters/0060-the-lottery-ticket-hypothesis.md

 1. They are trainable within at most the same number of iterations as the original network
 2. They have about the same accuracy as the original network

-A way to find such subnetworks is in the way our initial intuition dictated - through pruning!
+A way to find such subnetworks is as our initial intuition dictated - through pruning!
 Although simple retrospectively, the key insight Frankle made is the importance of weight initialization.
 The main reason that previous experience showed that those subnetworks are not trainable is due to the choice of weight initialization method.
 In contrast to fine-tuning (which is the common practice), Frankle showed that one-shot pruned networks are trainable if using weight-rewinding to initialize the weights (we discussed those methods in the chapter about pruning).
+Later, he showed that fine-tuning yields even better results.

 To summarize: Either one-shot or iterative pruning yields subnetworks, which, when having their weights rewound, are trainable.
 The subnetworks can reach similar accuracy as the original network with fewer training iterations.

-We refer to such subnetworks as **winning tickets**, they learn faster and generalize better than their original networks.
+We refer to such subnetworks as **Winning Tickets**, they learn faster and generalize better than the original networks.

 ## First results